watermint/toolbox/docs/commands/dropbox-team-teamfolder-batch-permdelete.md

 # dropbox team teamfolder batch permdelete

-Permanently delete team folders (Irreversible operation)
+Permanently delete multiple archived team folders in batch, freeing storage space (Irreversible operation)

+Permanently deletes multiple team folders and all their contents without possibility of recovery.
+Use only with proper authorization for removing obsolete data, complying with retention policies, or emergency cleanup.
+This action cannot be undone.

 # Security